klafave1/PLP4/README.md

 * Some sort of collection - array or dictionary

 #### 7. Is your language pass-by reference or value?
 Check your code against outside sources in case there is anything tricky going on (like in Perl).
+###### Swift uses pass-by-value for basic data types like integers, floats, and structs, but uses pass-by-reference for complex types like classes.

 #### 8. Are there any other aspects of functions in your language that aren't specifically asked about here, but that are important to know in order to write one?
 What are they?
+###### One important aspect of functions in Swift is the ability to use default parameter values, which allows you to define default values for function parameters.
+Additionally, Swift supports function overloading, which means you can define multiple functions with the same name but different parameter types or numbers of parameters.